 Your heart doctor will perform a series of tests to determine your diagnosis.
 You will probably have an electrocardiogram (ECG/EKG) test, exercise stress test, or cardiac angiogram to determine whether or not you have coronary heart disease (CAD).

 An electrocardiogram measures your heart’s electrical activity and may show whether your heart has been damaged by a heart attack.

 A stress test records your heart’s electrical activity while you are exercising to reveal heart-related problems.

-Your doctor will refer you to an interventional cardiologist; someone who specializes in higher-level treatment, when he or she decides which treatment will be best for you.
+If you have CAD, your doctor will refer you to an interventional cardiologist.
+This is a doctor who specializes in higher-level treatment, and who will decide which treatment is best for you.

-If you are diagnosed with CAD, it is important that you see your heart doctor to decide which treatment will be best for you.
-Fill out a discussion guide and take it to your next appointment with your cardiologist to discuss the right treatment for you.
+If you are diagnosed with CAD, it is important to talk to your doctor to decide which treatment will be best for you.
+Fill out a discussion guide and take it to your appointment with your cardiologist to discuss the right treatment for you.

 There are many different doctors involved in your CAD treatment.